nitishnain0332-star/nain034/README.md

 # nain034
-this is my first git rep
+this is my first git repositoty author -nitish nain